tolibear/NOOT-WARS/NOOT_WARS_Implementation_Plan.md

 - Token approval and transaction flows
 - Match settlement process for wins/losses
 - Transaction history and EXP tracking

+### Implementation Plan
+- Create a new WagerContext to manage wagering state
+- Implement useWager hook for component access
+- Develop WagerSetup and WagerConfirmation components
+- Integrate with NOOT token contract using viem/wagmi

 ## Phase 4: Polish & UX Improvements